 Your last employer certifies the number of unused, uncompensated sick leave days you have accrued on the Supplementary Report for Retirement Annuity Benefits form that is filed with us when you retire.
-If you have sick leave from employers prior to the 1987-88 school year for which you want service credit, you must have each former employer complete a Former Employee Sick Leave Certification form and return it to us.
-Beginning with the 1987-88 school year, employers annually certify the number of unused, uncompensated sick leave days for members who terminated employment during the past school year.
+Employers annually certify the number of unused, uncompensated sick leave days for members who terminated employment during the past school year.
 Please check your TRS Benefits Report to determine if any previous employers reported unused sick leave for you.